osuosl/vagrant-plugin-ganeti/README.md

 * `nics` - Network configuration.
 REQUIRED
 * `disks` - The Size of the Disks .
 Defaults to 8 G .
 OPTIONAL
 * `disk_template` - The type of the disk template.
 Defaults to plain .
 OPTIONAL
 * `iallocator` - The name of the iallocator policy.
-Defaults to "hail" .
+Defaults to cluster default .
 OPTIONAL
 * `memory` - The size of the memory.
 Defaults to plain .
 OPTIONAL
 * `vcpus` - The No of VCPUS .
 Defaults to None .
 OPTIONAL
 * `ip_check` - Either 'true' or 'false' (Without quotes).
 Defaults to true .
 OPTIONAL